Get Ready Guide

 - Your bank statements are a great source of information.
 You may like to print your bank statements or export them to Excel in order to search for potential tax deductions.
 Alternatively, use the search or filter function in your internet banking.

-- For general work deductions, our list above should give you quite a few ideas of what’s deductible.
+- For general employee tax deductions, our list above should give you quite a few ideas of what’s deductible.
 In addition, the ATO have information on their website about deductions you can claim.
 The ATO also have some great deduction guides for specific occupations explaining what you can and can’t claim.
 There are guides for teachers, nurses, airline employees, police officers, fitness industry workers, hairdressers, sales reps, hospitality workers and many more.
 Be sure to check if there’s one for your industry.

 - Flick back through your diary or calendar to remind yourself of courses, seminars or travel expenses.